guesalomon/guesalomon/README.md

 ## Bio
-Master's student & Researcher at UFPR (Universidade Federal do Paraná) in Computer Vision, B.Sc.
-Computer Science at the Universidade Federal do Paraná (2018).
+M.Sc from UFPR (Universidade Federal do Paraná) in Computer Vision, B.Sc.
+Computer Science from the Universidade Federal do Paraná (2018).

 Experienced in Deep Learning, Computer Vision, Machine Learning, Python.